Kannan171/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the teammate will be removed i.e adding of tags is not cumulative.

-* You can remove all the teammate’s tags by typing `-t ` without specifying any tags after it.
+* You can remove all the teammate's tags by typing `-t ` without specifying any tags after it.
 </div>

 **Example**: `person edit 1 -p 91234567 -e johndoe@example.com` Edits the phone number and email address of the 1st teammate to be `91234567` and `johndoe@example.com` respectively.